TheManOfTeel/Golf-Player-Time-Management/GPTM Cloud App/admin-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.

+## Set you root directory

+Set `./'GPTM Cloud App'/admin-app` as your root directory to run.

 ## Insert your API Keys

 Searching `YOUR_KEY` within the app will return two results.
 Be sure to insert your Firebase Key into the `environment.ts` file and insert your Google Maps API Key into the `app.module.ts` file.